 Subsequent to the court hearing in September 2016, the union declared full acknowledgement and the court ruled based on a judgment by confession.
 The partner in charge of the proceedings was Othmar K. Traber from Ahlers & Vogel (Bremen).

-With approx. 50 lawyers, Ahlers & Vogel run one of the largest law firms in Northern Germany.
+With approx. 45 lawyers, Ahlers & Vogel runs one of the largest law firms in North-West Germany.
 We advise clients in Germany and abroad with regard to the core areas of Commercial Law.

 View firm profile